Peter and Fevronia of Murom: Death

-Towards the end of their lives, Davyd and Euphrosyne took their vows and entered monastic life, Prince Davyd taking the monastic name of Peter and Princess Euphrosyne the name of Fevronia, According to the book of Kormchaia only the simultaneous cutting of spouses into monasticism could be regarded condescendingly as a reason for the dissolution of the marriage union.
+Towards the end of their lives, Davyd and Euphrosyne took their vows and entered monastic life, Davyd taking the monastic name of Peter and Euphrosyne the name of Fevronia.
+According to the book of Kormchaia only the simultaneous cutting of spouses into monasticism could be regarded condescendingly as a reason for the dissolution of the marriage union.
 Both prayed that they would die the same day and their wish was fulfilled and they both died on Easter Sunday.

-On 25 June 1228 at the same time they passed away on their own cell in monastery, then the holy couple was buried at the Cathedral of the Nativity of the Blessed Virgin Mary in their homeland in Murom.
+On 25 June 1228, they both died in their respective cells in monastery.
+The holy couple were buried at the Cathedral of the Nativity of the Blessed Virgin Mary in their homeland, Murom.

 According to legends, they had expressed their desire to be buried together in the same coffin.
 Finding the burial in one coffin incompatible with the monastic rites, their bodies were placed in different coffins, but, by miracle the next day they were found together.
-This happened several times until their wish of being interred together was fulfilled, The simultaneous death of members of the Murom princely dynasty fell during the service in Murom, the Bishop of Murom and Ryazan, Bishop Yephrosyn Svyatogorets, who allegedly was the presider on the rite of the monastic tonsure of the holy couple, as well as their Christian burial.
+This happened several times until their wish of being interred together was fulfilled.
+The simultaneous death of members of the Murom princely dynasty fell during the service in Murom, the Bishop of Murom and Ryazan, Bishop Yephrosyn Svyatogorets, who allegedly was the presider on the rite of the monastic tonsure of the holy couple, as well as their Christian burial.

 Canonization

-In 1547, Metropolitan Macarius of Moscow canonized Saint Peter and Saint Fevronia as a saints in the Monastery of Makaryev and also the holy couple declared as the patron saint of Love and Marriage.
-After the Communist regime in Russia the relics were rediscovered after being hidden in a Soviet Anti-religious Museum.
+In 1547, Metropolitan Macarius of Moscow canonized Peter and Fevronia as a saints in the Monastery of Makaryev and also the holy couple declared as the patron saint of Love and Marriage.
+After the Communist regime in Russia, the relics were rediscovered after being hidden in a Soviet Anti-religious Museum.

 On 19 September 1992 the relic was enshrined in the Monastery of the Holy Trinity in the city of Murom, and every pilgrim can venerate to the saints and evoke their intercession.